 Dr. Kridel’s Fellows include:

 Fred Aguilar MD, Kenneth Buchwach MD, Ed Szachowicz , MD, Kevin Shumrick MD, Richard Price MD, Larry Marcus MD, J. Raymond Konoir MD, J.D.
-Gonzales MD, Fred Bressler MD, Bernard Pacella MD, Hossam Feda MD, Bruce Scott MD, Suzanne Yee MD, Kevin Lunde MD, Leonard Covello MD, Paul Evangelisti MD, Paul Kelly MD, Ali Rezaee MD, Kevin Cavanaugh MD, Edward Liu MD, Michel Siegel MD, Lee Klausner MD, Peyman Soliemanzadeh MD, Robert Chiu MD, Edward Kwak MD, Dominic Castellano MD, Matthew Bridges MD, Anand Patel MD, Samir Undavia MD, Angela Sturm-O’Brien MD.
+Gonzales MD, Fred Bressler MD, Bernard Pacella MD, Hossam Feda MD, Bruce Scott MD, Suzanne Yee MD, Kevin Lunde MD, Leonard Covello MD, Paul Evangelisti MD, Paul Kelly MD, Ali Rezaee MD, Kevin Cavanaugh MD, Edward Liu MD, Michel Siegel MD, Lee Klausner MD, Peyman Soliemanzadeh MD, Robert Chiu MD, Edward Kwak MD, Dominic Castellano MD, Matthew Bridges MD, Anand Patel MD, Samir Undavia MD, Angela Sturm MD and David Burstein MD.

 Dr. Kridel and the Fellows have performed a tremendous service to the specialty through the development and dissemination of new procedures, improvement of patient care and the refinement of surgical techniques in facial plastic surgery.

-Our fellow for 2012-2013, Dr. David Burstein, completed residencies in Otolaryngology-Head & Neck Surgery and General Surgery in 2012 at State University of New York prior to joining Dr. Kridel for fellowship training.
-He also received his Doctor of Medicine degree from New York University School of Medicine in 2007.
+Our fellow for 2013-2014, Dr. Eric Yavrouian, completed residencies in Otolaryngology-Head & Neck Surgery in 2013 at University of Southern California in Los Angeles prior to joining Dr. Kridel for fellowship training.
+He also received his Doctor of Medicine degree from University of Southern California Keck School of Medicine in 2008.

-Dr. Burstein has co-authored several scientific publications, including medical journal articles on Chin Augmentation and Nasal Deviation.
-In addition, Dr. Kridel has also invited Dr. Burstein to co-author a scientific publication on the subject of facial rejuvenation or advances in Rhinoplasty during his fellowship year.
+Dr. Yavrouian, has co-authored several scientific publications, including medical journal articles on advances in biomarkers and potential targeted therapies in head and neck cancer.
+In addition, Dr. Kridel has also invited Dr. Yavrouian to co-author a scientific publication on the subject of nasal tip overprojection surgical techniques for Rhinoplasty during his fellowship year.